-Two short papers (5 pp.), one class presentation, one final research paper (10pp.).
+Two short papers (5 pp.), one class presentation, one final research paper (10-12 pp.).
 Students choosing the Research Option will write a single, semester-long 20 pp. research paper.

 |Additional Requirements and/or Comments: |

-This course may be taken to fulfill the English Department's Literary History I, Literature of Difference and Research Option requirements; it contributes to the fulfillment of the British Lit concentration requirements.
+This course may be taken to fulfill the English Department's History I, Literature of Difference and Research Option requirements.